 Eucalyptus Strzeleckii (Strzelecki Gum) was (and still is) listed as 'Vulnerable' under the Environmental Protection and Biodiversity Conservation Act, 1999 (EPBC Act).
-The Yallourn Coal Field Re-alignment Project required the removal of 523 Strzelecki Gums which was then referred to the Department of Sustainability, Environment, Water, Population and Communities (DSEWPC) for assessment under the EPBC Act.
-The removal of the trees was approved subject to conditions set forth by the Approval Notice and amended in 2021 (Appendix 1).
+The Yallourn Coal Field Re-alignment Project required the removal of 523 Strzelecki Gums which was then referred to the Department of Climate Change, Energy, the Environment and Water(DCCEEW) for assessment under the EPBC Act.
+The removal of the trees was approved subject to conditions set forth by the Approval Notice.

-The previous iteration of this offset plan (the "Original Offset Plan") for this action set forth management actions to comply with Condition 3 of the approval (EPBC 2008/4454).
+The first iteration of this offset plan (the "Original Offset Plan") for this action set forth management actions to comply with Condition 3 of the approval (EPBC 2008/4454).
 The chart in Section 2 of that report sets out each condition of the EPBC approval and how the plan achieves that requirement.